Josef Frank (architect)

 Josef Frank (/de-AT/; 15 July 1885 – 8 January 1967) was an Austrian and later Swedish, architect, artist, and designer.
 Together with Oskar Strnad, he created the Vienna School of Architecture, and its concept of Modern houses, housing and interiors.
 After leaving Austria due to rising antisemitism, Josef Frank started working at Swedish interior design store Svenskt Tenn in 1934, where he became a key figure in shaping the company's design identity.
 He is today considered one of the most important Swedish designers.

 Career

 Austria

 Born into a Jewish family in Baden bei Wien, with roots in Heves, Hungary, Josef Frank was the son of textile merchant Ignaz (Isak) Frank (1851–1921) and Vienna-born Jenny Frank (1861–1941).
 He later designed their grave, located in the old Jewish section of Vienna’s Central Cemetery (Group 19, Row 58, Grave No. 52).
 He was the brother of the physicist, mathematician, and philosopher Philipp Frank.

 He studied architecture at the Vienna University of Technology.
 He then taught at the Vienna School of Arts and Crafts from 1919 to 1925.
-He was a founding member of the Vienna Werkbund, initiator and leader of the 1932 project Werkbundsiedlung in Vienna.
+After being the only Austrian to contribute a house to the Stuttgart Werkbund Estate in 1927, he became the initiator and artistic director of the Vienna Werkbund Estate.
+From 1929 till 1930 Frank and Oskar Wlach elaborated the overall concept for Villa Beer in Vienna, including the interior design.
+Frank was the initiator and leader of the 1932 project Werkbundsiedlung in Vienna.